vnminh0204/Collecto-game/README.md

 # II.
 How to set up the file?

 We provided a zip file with 2 running options.
-## 1. For the jar file installation: you have to extract the zip two jar files namely
+## 1. Jar file installation:

+You have to extract the zip two jar files namely CollectoClient.jar and CollectoServer.jar.
+To run the files you first need to go inside of the File
-CollectoClient.jar and CollectoServer.jar.
-To run the files you first need to go inside of the File Explorer of your PC to the folder where the jar file is located.
+Explorer of your PC to the folder where the jar file is located.
 Then you type in the navigation
 bar: `cmd`, this will open a command prompt.